 - O1.
-Ensure building form, architectural features, materials and colours are utilised to achieve attractive streetscapes, address other important interface elevations and improve building design. - O2.
+To encourage building form, and the use of architectural features, materials and colours that contribute to improved building design and the desired streetscape character. - O2.
 To encourage finishes and building materials appropriate to the local climatic conditions, solar orientation and site specific features. - O3.
 To encourage a mix of materials which serve to break down the overall scale, bulk and mass of large buildings. - O4.
 To encourage building design to present a harmonious coordinated streetscape throughout the development. - O5.
 To encourage the use of non-toxic and low embodied energy materials that minimise the impact on the environment. - O6.
 To encourage materials and finishes that are durable, high quality and low maintenance which assist in the thermal comfort and amenity of the building.

 - C1.
-The siting of business and commercial buildings are to be designed to: - to 'face' or 'address' the street frontage(s) in terms of building elevations and articulation; - encourage pedestrian generating activities such as cafes, canteens and employee amenity areas located towards the public domain, creating visual interest, human scale and informal surveillance to the street;
+The siting of business and commercial buildings are to be designed to: - to 'face' or 'address' the street frontage(s) in terms of building elevations and articulation; - encourage pedestrian generating activities such as cafes, canteens and employee amenity areas located to the front, creating visual interest and human scale to the street and provide informal surveillance over the street;

 - clearly articulate entries to buildings and access pathways and where possible separate and delineate pedestrian and vehicle movement; - include awnings and or shade structures where development directly fronts a public road, outdoor amenity area or where a pedestrian access route is defined; - enhance integration and connection between internal and external spaces, - define and enhance the public domain and be in scale with surrounding buildings, - C2.
 The design of business and commercial buildings are to: - use a mix of materials, architectural features and colours which will improve the articulation and overall visual appearance and serve to breakdown the overall building scale, bulk and mass.
 (Refer to Figure 5.3 for design principles).
-A schedule of materials and finishes including proposed palette of colours is to be submitted with any development application. - articulate different three dimensional elements of the building by expressing volumes through form and material mix including stepping, recessing, cantilevering or projecting building form elements. - breakdown scale and bulk by incorporating architectural detail and human scale elements such as an entrance canopies, foyers and awning. - using a series of roofs rather than one single roof form to create architectural interest and reduce impacts of reflectivity and glare, and use visually mitigating colours where roofs will be visible or looked down on from surrounding areas. - provide screens to conceal loading, storage, rubbish disposal, plant, equipment and other similar uses in side and rear areas.
+A schedule of materials and finishes including proposed palette of colours is to be submitted with any development application. - articulate different three dimensional elements of the building by expressing volumes through form and material mix including stepping, recessing, cantilevering or projecting building form elements; - breakdown scale and bulk by incorporating architectural detail and human scale elements such as an entrance canopies, foyers and awning; and - using a series of roofs rather than one single roof form to create architectural interest and reduce impacts of reflectivity and glare, and use visually mitigating colours where roofs will be visible or looked down on from surrounding areas. - provide screens to conceal loading, storage, rubbish disposal, plant, equipment and other similar uses in side and rear areas.